 Mr. Blair is continually looking for opportunities to increase his knowledge of school-related issues and holds professional memberships in the national and state affiliate of the National Alliance of Black School Educators (NBSE).
 He was recognized in 2009 for Outstanding Board Training by the National Alliance of Black School Educators.
 In 2015, he was elected President of the Greater Nashville NABSE affiliate (GNABSE).

 His service includes work with Leadership Franklin and Youth Leadership Franklin, My Friend’s House, WAVES, Franklin/Williamson County Boys and Girls Club, and Franklin Tomorrow.
+In 2017, he received the Boys and Girls Club “Ed Moody Award of Excellence” for his advocacy on behalf of children.
 He is also Education Director at Cummins Street Church of Christ.
 He owns B. Media Communications, a strategic planning and board development agency that provides communications strategies for non-profits.

 A Franklin native and graduate of the Franklin Special School District, Mr. Blair is a strong community advocate.